Farzad-Zandi/Cancer-Gene-Selection/README.md

 ## Cancer-Gene-Selection.

-### A new hybrid gene selection method for diagnosing prostate cancer.
+### A new hybrid gene selection method for diagnosing cancer diseases.

 ## Files description: